-Blue Brazos Dwarf Mexican Crayfish/Mini Lobster (Cambarellus texanus var.
-"Blue"), TANK-RAISED!!!
+Blue Brazos Dwarf Mexican Crayfish/Mini Lobster (Cambarellus texanus "Blue"), Tank-Bred!

 This dwarf crayfish is an excellent choice for the nano aquarium, and this particular color morph is a bright blue color that will last through its adulthood under the correct water parameters!

-Introducing the Blue Brazos Dwarf Crayfish, the newest addition to our collection of invertebrates!
+The Blue Brazos Dwarf Crayfish (Cambarellus texanus "Blue") is an exceptional blue color morph that is a very interesting and ideal candidate for the nano aquarium!
 This miniature freshwater crayfish features an outgoing personality and this variety is a very striking, bright blue color across its entire body.
 Dwarf crayfish are also known as mini lobsters, although true lobsters do not exist in freshwater.
 Blue Brazos Dwarf Crayfish are very similar to the Orange CPO Crayfish in appearance and behavior, aside from the obvious difference in color.
 When kept in a pH consistently below 6.8, the Blue Blue Brazos Crayfish will retain its blue coloration throughout its adulthood.
-If the pH is higher it can revert back to a brown coloration upon a molt.
-So keeping the pH at or below 6.8 is essential in order for this crayfish to maintain a nice blue coloration.
+If the pH is higher it can revert back to a brown coloration upon a molt, so keeping the pH at or below 6.8 is essential in order for this crayfish to maintain a nice blue coloration.

 Dwarf crayfish like this one are among our favorite invertebrates here at Aquatic Arts.
 They are much larger in size than dwarf shrimp (they can grow up to 1.6 inches long) and tend to live much longer, but are still small enough to comfortably live in a tank as small as five gallons.
 They are quite active and do not typically hide during the day like most larger crayfish.
 They make an exciting addition to any aquarium and are a great way to get into invertebrates if you haven't joined the craze already!